ElementsProject/lightning/doc/lightning-sendpsbt.7.md

 RETURN VALUE
 ------------

-On success, the tx and txid of the transaction are returned, as well as the channel_id of the newly created channel.
+On success, the tx and txid of the transaction are returned.

-- *txid*: A string that rappresent the hash of transaction.
+- *txid*: A string that represents the hash of transaction.
-- *tx*: A string that rappresent the hexadecimal dump of the transaction.
+- *tx*: A string that represents the hexadecimal dump of the transaction.

 On failure, one of the following error codes may be returned: